naps62/capistrano-compact-formatter/README.md

 * no difference for each log level.
 I might add this in the future, but at this point, I didn't feel the need;
 * each command is printed in a single line, containing a trimmed message and a success flag;
 * if a command has output in stdout/stderr, it will be printed below, with a leading tab, in green/red respectively;
 * conditional commands (i.e. commands with the format `[ some_bash_condition ]`) will not be printed.
-They return frequently return false, which would output a red failure flag.
-I find that misleading, since it doesn't mean the deploy failed.
-It's merely a condition that evaluated to false.
+They frequently return false, which would output a red failure flag.
+I find that misleading, since it doesn't mean the deploy failed, it's merely a condition that evaluated to false.

 Sample output: